Lottery Winners Before and After: How Their Lives Changed after Becoming Millionaires

 Camp Winnegator runs for five weeks during the summer.
 The main aim of the establishment is to get kids outside in a world that’s so heavily influenced by technology.
 “I just hated to see kids not doing the kind of things we did growing up – playing soccer, softball, hanging out,” Robins said in an interview about the camp and why he decided to bring the idea to reality.

 Though this is a great story about a smart and altruistic individual, it still features a negative side.
 Shortly after winning the lottery, Robins had to go to court with former fiancé Collen DeVries.
-Through court, the couple that never got married reached a settlement about dividing the money.
+Through the court, the couple that never got married reached a settlement about dividing the money.
 Other than that, Les Robins is still happy with the decision he made and the manner in which he utilized the jackpot.

 From King of the Hill to Back to the Drill

 Some people just aren’t meant to enjoy life.
-Some people simply can’t cope with having it all, not being able to make excuses and whine how they’re meant to be unhappy.
+Some people simply can’t cope with having it all, not being able to make excuses and whine about how they’re meant to be unhappy.
 Here’s Willie Hurt, a winner of the Michigan Lottery.
 Willie won the lottery back in 1989, scooping $3,100,000.
 He literally became the king of the hill in the eyes of his friends and family.

-I guess, the wind was too strong for him and eventually got pushed back to the bottom.
+I guess, the wind was too strong for him, and eventually got pushed back to the bottom.
 Unfortunately, he now had to deal with being lonely, besides being poor again.
 During the “height period” Willie developed a nasty crack-cocaine addiction, which made things worse.
 Not to mention that his wife divorced him, and he lost custody of his children.
 The worst part is this happened solely because he won millions.
 Now, the money was gone, he was alone and his mind is far away.

-Last, but not least, he was also charged for murder.
+Last, but not least, he was also charged with murder.
 Did he commit the murder?
 I cannot make any comments on this, but it certainly will give you a clearer picture of dear ol’ Willie.